NeilsonHu/DemoForHideComposeKeyboard/README.md

 #### 1. Tapping non-editable area or scrolling the screen to hide the keyboard

 - This can be done by adding a tap gesture to the container view.
-- [:upside_down_face:]In compose, the tap gesture has a ripple effect that needs to customize for iOS
+- :upside_down_face:In compose, the tap gesture has a ripple effect that needs to customize for iOS

 |               iOS tapping              |               iOS Dragging             |        Android tapping & Dragging        |
 |:--------------------------------------:|:--------------------------------------:|:----------------------------------------:|